ersin-ahmed/herondevblog/README.md

+HeronDev Blog

+Video Demo: <URL HERE>

-This is my Blog Site made using React's NextJS, TailwindCSS and Sanity CMS as a Backend to fetch Blog Posts and store comments.
-It's also has SendGrip API integration to recieve emails directly from the Contact page's form.
+Description: This is my Blog Site made using React's NextJS with ISR (Incremental Static Regeneration) implementation, TailwindCSS and Sanity CMS as a Backend to fetch Blog Posts and store comments under blog posts.
+It also has SendGrip API integration to recieve emails directly from the Contact page's form.

 The official link is : https://herondevblog.com/